 The Blazers posted two AVCA All-Midwest Region selections in Sam Serley (first team) and Heather Thomas (honorable mention) during the 2011 campaign.
 Serley and Thomas were also recognized by the conference, earning first and second team honors, respectively.
 In addition, six times a player won C-USA Player of the Week accolades, five coming on defense.

 Messersmith has guided numerous players to notch a spot in several statistics in the UAB record book.
-Most recently, Thomas, a 2012 graduate, set both the single season (631) and career (2,131) records for digs and finished fourth all-time in C-USA last season.
+Thomas set both the single season (631) and career (2,131) records for digs and finished fourth all-time in C-USA in 2012.

 Her inaugural UAB squad made an immediate breakthrough in 2006, winning the program’s first C-USA Championship and advancing to its first NCAA tournament.
 The team’s 27 wins were the most by a Blazer squad since 1991.